-EU grants Kyiv candidate status as Zelensky hails ‘historic moment’ – live
+Russian cargo plane crashes west of Moscow - follow live

+The plane — II-76 military cargo aircraft — crashed and caught fire while trying to make a landing in the Russian city.

+The cargo plane had suffered an engine malfunction while on a training flight, the Russian defence ministry said.

-Leaders from the European Union have formally accepted Ukraine as a candidate for membership to the 27-nation block, in a bold move that comes following Russia’s invasion of Ukraine.
+This comes just hours after leaders from the European Union formally accepted Ukraine as a candidate for membership to the 27-nation bloc, in a bold move that comes following Russia’s invasion of Ukraine.

+Volodymyr Zelensky said that this is the “biggest step towards strengthening Europe that could be taken right now”.

 The decision has been hailed as a “historic moment” by European Council chief Charles Michel.
 He tweeted: “Today marks a crucial step on your path towards the EU,” before adding: “Our future is together.”